Home DTM Home DTM Expo: How to Prepare

 When the student checks in and is assigned a table space, they will also be given an assigned time at which the preliminary response will take place.
 Stage Managers will be asked to present their prompt book(s) to a panel of professional guest respondents.

 Each stage manager will give a short oral presentation of their stage management process, noting special challenges with this production, followed by a question and answer session with the respondents.
 Exact timing will depend on the number of entries, but usually there is about a minute for the oral presentation, and about 4 minutes for the response.
+This can vary depending on the number of participants attending Festival.

 The Stage Management Respondents will select a group of stage managers to advance to a final round.
 The final round typically takes the format of creative problem solving based on a given scenario, or a mock job interview.
+The final round is a closed session and takes place without observers.

-The respondents may choose one Stage Manager from Region III to be awarded a fellowship to attend the national festival, if they feel that there is work of sufficient quality, to advance to the national level.
+The respondents may choose one Stage Manager from Region 3 to be awarded a fellowship to attend the national festival, if they feel that there is work of sufficient quality, to advance to the national level.
 “Sufficient quality” will be determined by the Respondents and regional DTM chair(s).
 Please note: stage managers that are not present, will not be eligible for national consideration.
 Selection will be based on the following:

 • Professionalism and completeness of the prompt script and other paperwork;